playsms/book-playsms/book-contents/en/Installation/Gateway-Installation/Kannel/Kannel-installation-on-Ubuntu.md

 6. Read the rest of `kannel.conf` and setup your Kannel.

-    In the example `kannel.conf` you will see several option values with all uppercase, such as KANNELADMIN_CHANGE_THIS, you have to change them.
+    In the example `kannel.conf` you will see several option values with all uppercase, such as *KANNELADMIN_CHANGE_THIS*, you have to change them.
     Of course you need to understand how to configure `kannel.conf` properly, how to add modems and SMSCs when needed.

     Below URL is the user guide for understanding `kannel.conf`: